-The Sound Dakota State University Rural Life and Census Data Center is a “cooperative venture between the US Census Bureau and South Dakota State University” directed by Dr. Guangqing Chi.
+The South Dakota State University Rural Life and Census Data Center is a “cooperative venture between the US Census Bureau and South Dakota State University” directed by Dr. Weiwei Zhang.
 The Center provides access to and helps navigate Census Data to aid informed decision making in South Dakota.
 The Data Center provides consulting services for organizations that have specific data needs, develops programs and researches funding opportunities to provide better data access to South Dakota citizens, and offers trainings and presentations that analyze trends in South Dakota.
 The following are a selection of their publically available works:

 1. South Dakota State and County Demographic Profiles- This report, published in 2008, highlights demographic trends in South Dakota including out-migration of young adults, rural depopulation, growing metropolitan areas, declining number of farms, and an increasing elderly population.